 And as all Home Cinema enthusiasts know, no TV manufacturers ever gets that right with SDR TVs.
 So why should UHD/HDR/WCG be any different?

-Another example of the extremely limited HDR calibration offered by TV manufacturers can be seen here with Vizio's Dolby Vision Calibration (setup!)
-Guide.
+Another example of the limited HDR calibration offered by TV manufacturers can be seen here with the original Dolby Vision Calibration Guide for Vizio displays.

 Click the image to the right to download the PDF guide.

-The guide describes the use of Calman to again perform nothing more that a 'setup' of the display through greyscale measurements, and a validation that the display's peak colour values matched against the 'Golden Reference' file for the Vizio display.
+The guide describes nothing more than a 'setup' of the display through greyscale measurements, and a validation that the display's peak colour values matched against the 'Golden Reference' file for the Vizio display.